 One key arena for evaluating states' commitment to communities where people can easily be physically active is the area of Complete Streets and active transportation.
 State policies, goals, and guidance that promote walking, bicycling, and building streets that are safe for everyone who uses them play a crucial role in encouraging and enabling safe walking and bicycling.
 Active transportation is a key strategy for children and adults to get the recommended amounts of daily physical activity.
-Among people who walk on a regular basis, about 60 percent meet the physical activity guidelines (either by walking alone or in combination with other forms of physical activity), compared with 30 percent of those who do not walk regularly.
-Studies show that walking or bicycling to school is related to higher overall physical activity for youth.

-A number of individual factors influence whether children and adults choose to walk or bicycle instead of driving.
+Among people who walk on a regular basis, about 60 percent meet the physical activity guidelines (either by walking alone or in combination with other forms of physical activity), compared with 30 percent of those who do not walk regularly.28 Studies show that walking or bicycling to school is related to higher overall physical activity for youth.29 walk or bicycle instead of driving.
 Street design is one significant factor.
 The way our streets are designed can support or hinder active transportation and physical activity.
-People with access to more and better-quality sidewalks are more likely to walk and meet physical activity recommendations.
-30 Similarly, people with access to bicycle lanes and paths are more likely to bicycle and meet physical activity recommendations.31
+People with access to more and better-quality sidewalks are more likely to walk and meet physical activity recommendations.30 Similarly, people with access to bicycle lanes and paths are more likely to bicycle and meet physical activity recommendations.31